Asif-EWU/CSE365-Artificial-intelligence--16-soldiers-with-minimax/README.md

-Artificial Intelligence project '16 soldiers with minimax algorithm'
+<h1>Artificial Intelligence project '16 soldiers with minimax algorithm'</h1>

 It's a game called '16 soldiers' or '16 guti' or 'damru' made by C++ programming language using OpenGL library.